Dynamic Debt Swapping in Financial Networks: Introduction

+Banks have an obvious incentive to improve their clearing conditions.
+Moreover, govern\-men\-tal regulators, central banks, and other financial services share an interest in maintaining and improving the financial system.
+While allocation rules for clearing are often fixed, other interventions for improvement have the potential to significantly improve the clearing conditions.
 A particularly interesting variant of network improvement is \emph{debt swapping}~\cite{PappDebtSwapping}: There are two debt contracts among two pairs of banks $(u_1,v_1)$ and $(u_2,v_2)$.
 The contracts have the same value.
 In a debt swap, the creditor banks $v_1$ and $v_2$ change their role as recipients of these contracts.
 This leaves every bank with the same amounts of debt as before -- only the network is affected by the exchange of the edges.
 A debt swap is a local edge-swap operation and represents a small change in the network structure.
 Since it involves only a small number of banks, it can be executed in a distributed fashion by the participating banks.
-Clearly, the banks are likely to agree to this operation only if it does not deteriorate their network position, i.e., it does not decrease their assets in the clearing of the resulting network.
+Banks are more likely to agree to this operation if it does not deteriorate their network position, i.e., it does not decrease their assets in the clearing of the resulting network.

 Debt swaps are a very natural and interesting swap operation with many conceptual advantages.
-For example, they are usually less demanding than the more prominent approach of portfolio compression~\cite{SchuldenzuckerPortfolioCompression, veraart2020PortfolioCompression} (for a discussion of the relation between these two operations see~\cite{PappDebtSwapping}).
-From a computational perspective, debt swaps are a fascinating recent addition to the literature on edge swap operations in graphs.
+For example, they are usually less demanding than the more prominent approach of portfolio compression~\cite{SchuldenzuckerPortfolioCompression, veraart2020PortfolioCompression} (for a discussion of the relation between these two operations, see~\cite{PappDebtSwapping}).
+Moreover, seemingly different operations proposed by regulators (such as, e.g., claims trades) can be interpreted as debt swaps~\cite{HoeferVW24}.
+From a computational perspective, debt swaps are related to a substantial body of literature on edge swap operations in graphs.
 Numerous variants of such swaps have attracted a large interest in computer science over the decades (see related work discussed below).
-The computational aspects of this swap operation, however, are not well understood.
+The computational aspects of debt swapping, however, are not well understood.